Rick's Free Auto Repair Advice

 Narrowband oxygen sensors

 These sensors are made with a zirconia narrow band oxygen sensorthimble that produces a voltage that’s directly proportional to the amount of oxygen in the exhaust.
-It’s made from a ceramic cylinder that with a porous platinum-plated electrode on the inside of the cylinder and another electrode on the outside of the cylinder.
-Outside air enters the inside of the cylinder and exhaust is exposed to the outside electrode.
+It’s made from a ceramic cylinder with a porous platinum-plated electrode on the inside of the cylinder and another electrode on the outside of the cylinder.
+Outside air enters the inside of the cylinder, and exhaust is exposed to the outside electrode.

 The lifespan of the narrowband oxygen sensor